 Confucius laid down a pattern of thinking followed by more people for more generations than any other human being on the face of the earth.

 What is the sound of one hand clapping?
 Does Zen Buddhism provide a unique perspective on the world that transcends the wisdom in Western Philosophy?
 Is there a special kind of Zen logic?
 Or is it just one more religion?
-John and Ken welcome Robert Scharf from UC Berkeley.
+John and Ken welcome Robert Scharf from UC Berkeley, author of Coming to Terms with Chinese Buddhism.

 Is Zen a philosophy or a religion?
 What is enlightenment?
 Ken introduces Robert Sharf, professor at UC Berkeley.
 Sharf gives a brief history of Buddhism and how Zen relates to other forms of Buddhism.
 Then, Sharf explains what enlightenment is.
 John, Ken, and Sharf dig into how Buddhism is different from or similar to various Western philosophical positions.